A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 • Recalc

-English examples of U and A
+English examples of L and I

 go break read walk